datalab-icmat/Intro-to-ML/7. Deep learning/README.md

 ### Chapter 7.
-Neural Nets and deep learning.
+Deep learning.

 This folder contains the material of __Chapter 7.
-Neural Nets and deep learning__ from "Introduction to Machine Learning" course held at Datalab-ICMAT.
+Deep learning__ from "Introduction to Machine Learning" course held at Datalab-ICMAT.
 In particular, it includes:

 * Slides
   - clase7_1d.pdf